-Research suggests five ways to minimize both negative effects and neighbourhood opposition to affordable development:21
+Research suggests five ways to minimize both negative effects and neighbourhood opposition to affordable development:35

-- 1. Design: Research suggests the type of housing matters less than the quality of the property's design, management, and maintenance.22 - 2.
+- 1. Design: Research suggests the type of housing matters less than the quality of the property's design, management, and maintenance.36 - 2.
 Management: Poorly maintained housing depresses neighbourhood property values.
 For example, proximity to an abandoned home reduces a property's assessed value by \$859.98.
-Locating near neglected or abandoned property can have a more significant effect on property values than locating near affordable housing.23 - 3.
-Revitalization: Rehabilitation of distressed properties for affordable housing has positive effects on neighboring property values and creates significant positive effects on surrounding property values regardless of the neighbourhood's socio-economic characteristics.24 - 4.
-Strong Neighbourhoods: Evidence indicates affordable housing is more likely to have no effects, or positive effects on surrounding property values in neighbourhoods that are wealthier to begin with.
-By contrast, when affordable housing development were located in areas where the properties were depreciating, these developments tended to result in continued negative effects on surrounding property values.25 - 5.
-Concentration: When affordable housing is relatively dispersed, research suggests that the impacts on surrounding property values are neutral or positive, but can become negative once a critical mass of units or developments in a given area is reached.26 Upgrading housing stock through affordable housing development may have positive impacts on surrounding property values if done at a sufficient scale and as part of a larger community revitalization strategy.27
+Neglected or abandoned property as a more negative effect on property values than locating near affordable housing.37 - 3.
+Revitalization: Turning distressed properties into affordable housing has positive effects on neighboring property values and creates significant positive effects on surrounding property values regardless of the neighbourhood's socio-economic characteristics.38 - 4.
+Strong Neighbourhoods: Evidence indicates that affordable housing is more likely to have either no effects or positive effects on surrounding property values in neighbourhoods that are wealthier to begin with.
+By contrast, when affordable housing development are located in areas where the properties were depreciating, these developments tended not to stop the negative slide.39 - 5.
+Concentration: When affordable housing is relatively dispersed, research suggests that the impacts on surrounding property values are neutral or positive, but can become negative once a critical mass of units or developments in a given area is reached.40 Upgrading housing stock through affordable housing development may have positive impacts on surrounding property values if done at sufficient scale and as part of a larger community revitalization strategy.41

-Opposition based on a perceived "unfair concentration" is raised by residents that feel their community has been victim to an unfair saturation of services for certain groups of people.
-This type of reaction does not focus on the proposed development but on the residents' perception of the proposed incoming residents and the feeling that they as a neighbourhood have already done enough.43
+Opposition based on a perceived "unfair concentration" is raised by residents who feel their community has been victim to an unfair saturation of services for certain groups of people.
+This type of reaction does not focus on the proposed development but on the residents' perception of the proposed incoming residents and the feeling that they, as a neighbourhood, have already done enough.42

-This position is based on the concept of "fair share" and implies that people with mental illness or addiction are a burden that must be spread out across a region, thus allowing neighbourhoods to more effectively manage this burden.
-44 Mental illness or problematic substance use can certainly be a burden for those suffering and their loved ones in the same way that cancer or Alzheimer's disease can be a burden to those afflicted and those close to them.
-This personal burden does not translate to the people next door, nor does it burden the neighbourhood as whole.
-The same is true for mental illness and addiction.
+This position is based on the concept of "fair share" and implies that people with mental illness, addiction, or simply living in poverty are a burden that must be spread out across a region, thus allowing neighbourhoods to more effectively manage this burden.43 Mental illness or problematic substance use can certainly be a burden for those suffering and their loved ones in the same way that cancer or Alzheimer's disease can be a burden to those afflicted and those close to them.
+However, in neither case does this personal burden translate to the people next door, nor does it burden the neighbourhood as whole.

-If a neighbourhood stood up and stated it already had a large enough Greek people, Catholics, or Black people, would that message be well received?
-Absolutely not.
-This type of statement is illegal.
-No part of any city can be, or should be, "off limits" to any group of people.45 But there is another reason we don't object to Greek, Chinese or Caribbean communities: we see ethnic neighbourhoods as part of the richness of the city.
+If a neighbourhood stood up and stated it already had enough Greek people, the statement would be strongly rejected.
+No part of any city can be, or should be, "off limits" to any group of people.44 But there is another reason we don't object to Greek, Chinese or Caribbean communities: we see ethnic neighbourhoods as part of the richness of a city.

-People with mental illness are also part of this city, whether they live in supportive housing or not.
-By creating opportunities for housing for people with mental illness or addiction, the community is ensuring that every person regardless of race, religion, age, wealth, or illness is afforded the same basic rights as any other resident.
+People with mental illness are also part of a community, whether they live in affordable housing or not.
+By creating opportunities for housing for people experiencing or at risk of homelessness, the community is ensuring that every person regardless of race, religion, age, wealth, or illness is afforded the same basic rights as any other resident.